 Some hops just taste better together.
 We recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
 We found that Citra, Centennial, Cascade, Chinook, Summit, Simcoe & Crystal hops are commonly used alongside the Nugget hop.
 This is not a complete list, but should give you a good idea of what hops are commonly used together.

 Here is the relative frequency of the top 7 hops that are used with Nugget:

 Some popular beer styles that make use of the Nugget hop include Ale, Stout, Barleywine, Saison, Biere de Garde & IPA.

 If the Nugget hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Nugget substitutions.

-Experienced brewers have chosen the following hops as substitutions of Nugget:
+Experienced brewers have chosen the following hop varieties as substitutions of Nugget:

 Is Nugget available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Nugget hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.